Phone 1800 444 396

 Proof of identity requirements

-Electronic identity verification
+Electronic verification (recommended)

-Use of credit information
+Optional use of credit reporting agency information

 What does a credit reporting agency do with my information?

 A certified copy of a document is one that is officially confirmed as being a true and exact copy of the original.
+You will need to take a copy of your document, along with the original, to someone who can certify documents.

 • their signature